anushri-sharma/Google-IT-Support-Certificate/Course 2 - The Bits and Bytes of Computer Networking/Module 3 - The Transport and Application Layers/README.md

 RST ag: One of the TCP control ags.
 RST is short for reset.
 This ag means that one of the sides in a TCP connection hasn't been able to properly recover from a series of missing or malformed segments

-Sequence number: A 32-bit number that's used to keep track of where in a sequence of TCP segments this one is expected to be
+**Sequence number:** A 32-bit number that's used to keep track of where in a sequence of TCP segments this one is expected to be

-Server or Service: A program running on a computer waiting to be asked for data
+**Server or Service:** A program running on a computer waiting to be asked for data

-Session layer: The network layer responsible for facilitating the communication between actual applications and the transport layer
+**Session layer**: The network layer responsible for facilitating the communication between actual applications and the transport layer

 Socket: The instantiation of an endpoint in a potential TCP connection